Tereska Torrès

 Tereska Torrès (born Tereska Szwarc; 3 September 1920 – 20 September 2012) was a French writer known for the 1950 book Women's Barracks, the first "original paperback bestseller."
-In 2008 historians credited the republished book as the first pulp fiction book published in America to candidly address lesbian relationships, although Torrès did not agree with this analysis.
+In 2008, historians credited the republished book as the first pulp fiction book published in America to candidly address lesbian relationships, although Torrès did not agree with this analysis.

-Life
+Early life

-Torrès was born Tereska Szwarc to the Jewish Polish sculptor Marek Szwarc and his wife Guina Pinkus in Paris.
+Torrès was born Tereska Szwarc to the Jewish-Polish sculptor Marek Szwarc and his wife Guina Pinkus in Paris.
 Her paternal uncle Samuel Schwarz was a noted historian of the Jewish diaspora and crypto-Judaism.

+Second World War

-Torrès fled her native country in 1940 via Lisbon to England when France surrendered to Nazi Germany after the Battle of France while her father—serving in the Polish Armed Forces in the West—was evacuated from La Rochelle by the British Home Fleet.
-Her family was able to escape because they received visas signed by Portuguese vice-consul Manuel Vieira Braga (following instructions from Aristides de Sousa Mendes) in Bayonne, France, in June 1940.
-It is possible the efforts and intervention of Samuel Schwarz, who resided in Portugal, helped secure the transit visas.
+Torrès fled her native country in 1940 via Lisbon to England when France surrendered to Nazi Germany after the Battle of France, while her father—serving in the Polish Armed Forces in the West—was evacuated from La Rochelle by the British Home Fleet.
+Her family was able to escape because they received transit visas signed by Portuguese vice-consul Manuel Vieira Braga (following instructions from Aristides de Sousa Mendes) in Bayonne, France, in June 1940.
+It is possible the efforts and intervention of Samuel Schwarz, who resided in Portugal, helped secure the visas.

-At the age of 19, Torrès enlisted in the Corps des Volontaires françaises of Charles de Gaulle's Free French Forces, and worked as a secretary in de Gaulle's London headquarters.
-In October 1944 when she was five months pregnant, her first husband 20-year-old Georges Torrès—stepson of prewar French-Jewish Prime Minister Léon Blum—died while fighting with the 2nd Free French Armoured Division in Lorraine.
+At age 19, Torrès enlisted in the Corps des Volontaires françaises of Charles de Gaulle's Free French Forces and worked as a secretary in de Gaulle's London headquarters.
+In October 1944, when she was five months pregnant, her first husband—20-year-old Georges Torrès, the stepson of prewar French-Jewish Prime Minister Léon Blum—died while fighting with the 2nd Free French Armoured Division in Lorraine.

+Post war

-In 1947 Torrès accompanied American novelist Meyer Levin while he filmed the documentary Lo Tafhidunu (The Illegals) about Jewish refugees who fled Poland after the Holocaust and tried to reach Palestine.
-Her diary about her experiences on this journey from Poland's destroyed cities through the displaced persons camps in Western Europe to Israel and her imprisonment there by British forces has so far only been published in German, under the title Unerschrocken (Unafraid).
+In 1947, Torrès accompanied American novelist Meyer Levin while he filmed the documentary Lo Tafhidunu (The Illegals) about Jewish refugees who fled Poland after the Holocaust and tried to reach Palestine.
+Her diary about her experiences on this journey—from Poland's destroyed cities through the displaced persons camps in Western Europe to Israel and her imprisonment there by British forces—has so far only been published in German, under the title Unerschrocken (Unafraid).